10 Best HVAC Companies in Lincoln Park, MI

 Look for an HVAC company that employs qualified technicians with the necessary licensure and training.
 In all states, HVAC contractors must obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is required for all contractors who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 Contractors must pass an exam (the type of exam depends on the type of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled on a state-by-state basis.

 HVAC contractors in Michigan must be licensed as Mechanical Contractors via the Department of Licensing and Regulatory Affairs (LARA).
 Contractors need to have at least three years of experience and pass an exam.
 You can verify a license on LARA's website.
 You should also check reviews and complaints on sites like Yelp, Google Reviews, and the Better Business Bureau (BBB).
-Pick a company with positive reviews and testimonials about great customer experiences.
+Choose a company with glowing reviews and reports of great customer experiences.

 Understand Work Details

-Make sure you understand the details of any project before it begins.
-If HVAC repairs are required, have your provider detail which parts require replacement and why.
-Get confirmation that your technician will clean and test your system after the repair to verify that everything works.
-For replacement, ask your contractor to explain the new HVAC system estimated installation time, energy efficiency, model, features, and brand.
-Before signing a contract, you should understand how your provider will size the system appropriately for your home and the price you'll pay.
+Always make sure you know the details of any project.
+When HVAC repairs are required, your provider should detail which parts require replacement and why.
+Confirm that your technician will clean and test the system after repairs are finished to verify that it’s working properly.
+When getting a replacement, ask the contractor to explain the new HVAC system energy efficiency, features, model, brand, and estimated installation time.
+Before signing a contract, you should understand the process your provider will use to properly size the system for your home and the price you'll pay.

 Compare Warranties